atharaq/atharaq.github.io/cs2/lesson19.md

 **Definition**: The running time of an algorithm is the function $t(n)$ which, for each $n$, gives the maximum number of steps required for the algorithm to run on any input of size $n$.

 **Exercise**: Come up with a formula for $t(n)$ for the `find` algorithm mentioned earlier.
 What's the worst case scenario for finding an object?
 How many steps would that take if our list has $10$ elements?
 How many steps if the list has $100$?
 Can you find a general formula in terms of $n$?

+Record your answer in the response page on Moodle for today.